Safe-Sea - Green Lipped Mussel Oil For Dogs

 Most fish oils contain 180 mg of EPA and 120 mg DHA.
 (But those are only essential two fats, compared to the 30 in Safe-Sea)

-Now, green lipped mussel comes in short with only half the amount of EPA than fish oil.
+Now, green lipped mussel comes in short with only half the amount of EPA as fish oil.

 Lastly, ETA is an important anti-inflammatory that is NOT in fish oil.